hjpvue/bounty/notes/my-net.md

 → ☐ ObservableHQ interface
 → ☐ klines server
 → ☐ random IMDb
-→ ☐ steam
-→ ☐ dice length graphics, DP
+→ ☐ steam  / windows release packages require msi certifications → ☐ dice length graphics, DP
-→ ☐ kindle
+→ ☐ kindle      // brilliant idea, but connecting a CRM via zappier would have the same effect

 ☐ Experiment with gathering notes and folksonomies
 → ☐ Long tail
-→ ☐ City map
+→ ☐ City map        // see android projects for details on this, specifically tools for gmaps

 ☐ Mobile notes
-→ ☐ NodeJS on Termux
+→ ☐ NodeJS on Termux  does work to a great extent
 → → ☑ Import to Agenda
 → ☒ amynet home screen widget